 A new denomination was born and a new logo was created to represent this coming together.
 A traditional symbol—the cross—was linked with a single flame with dual tongues of fire.
 This ties The United Methodist Church to God through Christ (cross) and the Holy Spirit (flame).
 Most church members know that the symbol is a sign that "this is a place where United Methodists gather."
 But not everyone recognizes how, and why, it is important to use the denomination's full name.

-The Rev. Alfred T. Day, head of the Archives and History agency, notes: "If your lineage to become a United Methodist today has been through the Methodist Episcopal strain, you're in the majority because the United Brethren and the Evangelical Associations by numbers are much smaller groups.
+The Rev. Alfred T. Day, former head of the Archives and History agency, notes: "If your lineage to become a United Methodist today has been through the Methodist Episcopal strain, you're in the majority because the United Brethren and the Evangelical Associations by numbers are much smaller groups.
 So it's easy for you in the majority to think of yourself as Methodist and claim that heritage.
 But if you're from the minority

 --and then that small heritage is combined into the larger heritage--and the only way that you get to claim your name is the word 'United' and somebody drops that name off, that kind of leaves you without a name, that kind of forgets your history."